 Custody is always awarded based on the child’s best interest.
 According to public policy, frequent and continued contact with both parents after the dissolution of marriage is needed.
 This way, parents are encouraged to share the rights and responsibilities of child rearing; unless of course, it is not in the best interest of the child.
 When the court is determining which parent should be awarded sole custody, the court takes into consideration which parent is more likely to allow the child frequent and continuing contact with the noncustodial parent.

 There are several ways a court determines what is in the best interest of the child.
 One way a court determines what is in the child’s best interest is by considering any history of abuse by one parent.
 A second way is by considering the nature and amount of the child’s contact with both parents.
 In addition, the court must consider the habitual or continual illegal use of controlled substances, the habitual or continual use of alcohol, or the habitual or continual abuse of prescribed controlled substances by either parent.
 The list regarding what is in the child’s best interest goes on.

-That is why, it is important to have someone with experience on your side when dealing with marriage dissolution and custody and visitation.
+That is why it is important to have someone with experience on your side when dealing with marriage dissolution and custody and visitation.
 Patrick Baghdaserians is an experienced Pasadena child custody Lawyer and Family Law Specialist who has dealt with a magnitude of custody and visitation cases in his over a decade of experience.
-Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a free in person consultation with Patrick Baghdaserians.
+Regardless of the reason, divorce is challenging, do not make the process even more difficult on yourself and schedule a consultation with Patrick Baghdaserians.